elastic-rs/elastic/README.md

 For serialisation though, the `elastic_macros` crate provides the `json!` macro for serialising abitrary rust-like code to json.
 The deserialisation story is a work in progress.

+Currently targeting the `master` Elasticsearch branch.
+This will be stabilised through features in the future.

 Add `elastic_hyper` and `elastic_macros` to your `Cargo.toml`:

 ```